 As a leader in the oil and natural gas industry, investing in the future of engineers is important to Canadian Natural in support of the industry’s long-term growth and to develop the innovative leaders of tomorrow.
 Canadian Natural is investing $7 million over 5 years towards the University of Calgary’s Schulich School of Engineering, the single largest corporate donation in the history of the University.
 The gift will help expand current facilities and provide approximately 400 additional graduate and undergraduate students each year, in addition to enhanced learning, teaching, and research opportunities.
 The engineering complex is being named the “Canadian Natural Resources Limited Engineering Complex”.

-Read an exclusive article written by William D. Rosehart, the dean of the University of Calgary’s Schulich School of Engineering, about the importance of education for future generations in our 2014 Report to Stakeholders on page 17.
-For more information on the Schulich School of Engineering expansion project, read this article with a project update and watch this video
+Read an exclusive article written by William D. Rosehart, the dean of the University of Calgary’s Schulich School of Engineering, about the importance of education for future generations in our 22014 Report to Stakeholders on page 17.
+For more information on the Schulich School of Engineering expansion project, read this article with a project update and watch this video.

-Canadian Natural’s scholarship program has a focus on trades and technical studies related to the oil and natural gas industry.
-Since its inception in 2002, we have awarded over $1,000,000 in scholarships to close to 1,000 students living near our operations.
+Canadian Natural’s scholarship program was developed to assist students in pursuing their career goals.
+With a focus on trades and technical studies related to the oil and natural gas industry, we have awarded over $1.1 million in scholarships to close to 1,100 students living near our operations since program inception in 2002.
 For more information on our Building Futures Scholarship Program click here.